 In this post we discuss the construction of a 5000 watt inverter circuit which incorporates a ferrite core transformer and therefore is hugely compact than the conventional iron core counterparts.

 First you need to find 60V DC power supply for powering the proposed 5kVA inverter circuit.
-The intention is to design a switching inverter which will enable change the DC voltage of 60V to a higher 220V at a lowered current.
+The intention is to design a switching inverter which will convert the DC voltage of 60V to a higher 310V at a lowered current.

 The topology followed in this scenario is the push-pull topology which uses transformer on the ratio of 5:18.
 For voltage regulation which you may need, and the current limit – they are all powered by an input voltage source.
 Also at the same rate, the inverter expedites the current allowed.

 When it comes to an input source of 20A it is possible to get 2 – 5A.
-However, the peak output voltage of this 5kva inverter is around 220V.
+However, the peak output voltage of this 5kva inverter is around 310V.

 Ferrite Transformer and Mosfet Specifications